AngelosTheodorakis/Data-Science-Projects/README.md

 This is a dataset on the job outcomes of students who graduated from college between 2010 and 2012.
 The original data on job outcomes was released by American
 Community Survey, which conducts surveys and aggregates the data.\
 This is a part of a project i did on Dataquest and I had the chance to work with some plots like histograms, scatterplots and barplots, in Jupyter notebooks.
+- Performed visualisations using matplotlib library, primarly working in pandas.

 ## [**Project 3 - Titanic dataset.**](https://github.com/AngelosTheodorakis/Data_Analysis_Projects/tree/master/Titanic_Dataset)
 This is the famous Titanic dataset.
+I've downloaded the data from Kaggle.
+- Conducted EDA.
-I've downloaded the data from Kaggle and used logistic regression to predict if the passengers in the test set survived or not.
+- Used logistic regression to predict whether the passengers on the test set survived or not.

 <img src="images/unnamed-chunk-28-2.png" width="600" height="400" />